adammurdoch/build-builder/README.md

 Generates one or more projects with source files.
 Can also be used to add source files to an existing skeleton build.
 The source files have dependencies between each other, as described below.

-Generates JUnit tests for Java and Android projects.
+Generates JUnit tests for Java and Android projects, and on-device tests for Android projects.

+Can optionally generate a composite build.

 Can optionally generate a local HTTP repository and server.